 He would go to jump school and scuba school; yet, still, some old prejudices remained.
 “Black people can’t swim was all I heard,” Capers remembered.
 “And I conducted three combat dives and a combat swim in Vietnam and people still persisted with the ‘Blacks can’t swim’ narrative around me.”

 Capers was the first African-American to get a battlefield commission in the Marine Corps Force Recon.
-He went from SSG to 2LT and took over the unit.
+He went from Staff Sergeant to 2nd Lieutenant and took over the unit.

 “It was an adjustment for some, having never seen a black officer before… I wasn’t an African American back then, I was a Negro, and for some people, they couldn’t accept a Black officer doing the job.”